richardp6889/sep11-freedom-project/prep/plan.md

 the break week 02/17-21 I will finish what the level should look like and get the sprite visible
 #### MVP

-- [ ] The first level at least since it will be long  (deadline: 02/28 to 03/01)
+- [X] The first level at least since it will be long  (deadline: 02/28 to 03/01)
-  - [ ] May the level feel smooth, no chunky feel(deadline: if possible around the same time)
+  - [X] Make the level feel smooth, no chunky feel(deadline: if possible around the same time)

 #### Beyond MVP

-- [ ] Adding another level that revolts a different theme
+- [ ] Adding more levels
-  - [ ] Add a different character of enemies.
+  - [ ] Add a way to keep track of yourself

 <!-- EXAMPLE